ericrasmussen/chromaticleaves/posts/postmonkey_python_mailchimp_api.markdown

 * general cleanup to improve readability
 * breaking the documentation into separate pages
+* a short guide on translating MailChimp parameter types to python types
-* understanding how arrays in MailChimp's API translate to json
+* details on how to use merge_vars

 #### Next steps